-The Office of Formation and Discipleship supports parish ministry to the bereaved and the people in the Archdiocese of Atlanta whom those ministries serve by providing resource information and ministry training.
+The Office of Evangelization and Discipleship supports parish ministry to the bereaved and the people in the Archdiocese of Atlanta whom those ministries serve by providing resource information and ministry training.
 Please contact us for additional information on training and resources available to parish ministry leaders.

 Bereavement ministries are parish-based.
 Call your parish for support from your clergy and to find out if the parish has an active bereavement ministry.
 This may include funeral ministries offering practical help as well as emotional support when a loved one dies.
 Some parishes offer support groups or other caring ministries for the time a loved one is dying or for help living without the one who died.
 If your parish does not have an active ministry, they may be able to refer you to sources of help.
 Click here if you need to find a phone number for a parish near you.